 5. Tailor Training Exercises to What Individual SOC Analysts Need to Learn

-Not every analyst in your SOC has exactly the same experience and skill level.
-Training should reflect these differences to be more useful for your SOC and more engaging for your analysts.
+Not every analyst in your organization has exactly the same experience and skill level.
+SOC training should reflect these differences to be more useful and more engaging for your analysts.

 To minimize the time it takes for all members of your SOC to become better at addressing threats, analysts should have access to individualized training based on their demonstrated strengths and weaknesses.
 This ensures that gaps in SOC abilities will be closed as quickly and efficiently as possible, putting the whole team in a better place to address what actually threatens your business.